The MGroup Partnership – Privacy Notice

 – you have certain rights, prescribed by law, in relation to the processing of your data, such as rights to request access, rectification or deletion of your personal data;

 – cookies are used by our website as well as Google Analytics; and

 – you can contact us to enquire about any of the contents of this Notice.

 This Notice provides information only in relation to personal data which we process for our own purposes as data controller.
-In providing some services to our clients (such as payroll services) we may process data on those clients’ behalf as their data processor.
+In providing some services to our clients (such as corporate finance mediation services) we may process data on those clients’ behalf as their data processor.

 1. Our use of personal data

 1.1 In this section we have set out:

 (a) the general categories of personal data that we may process;